Last updated: 2026-05-07

 Category Windsurf Kiro Winner

 IDE Support Windsurf is a standalone VS Code-based editor.
-Also offers extensions for VS Code, JetBrains IDEs, and Neovim.
-Kiro is a standalone IDE based on Code OSS.
-Supports VS Code settings import, Open VSX extensions, and existing themes.
-CLI available for terminal workflows.
-Tie
+Also offers extensions for VS Code, JetBrains IDEs, a… Kiro is a standalone IDE based on Code OSS.
+Supports VS Code settings import, Open VSX extensions, a… Tie

 The Bottom Line

-Both Windsurf and Kiro are capable AI coding tools, but they serve different needs.
-Windsurf scores higher (91/100 vs 79/100) and excels in ai-native development and large codebases.
-The choice depends on your specific workflow, team size, and technical requirements.
+Windsurf and Kiro each serve different needs.
+Windsurf scores higher (91/100 vs 82/100) and tends to excel in AI-Native Development and Large Codebases.
+The right pick depends on your workflow, team size, and technical constraints.

-Choose Windsurf if: you prioritize ai-native development and large codebases and want the higher-rated option (91/100).
+Choose Windsurf if: you prioritize AI-Native Development and Large Codebases and want the higher-rated option (91/100 vs 82/100).